garrandall/popular-music-data/tracks/start-the-car-jude-cole.md

 It's been a long hard road
 Well come on baby, let's drive it home
 Start the car
-Ooh, start the car
+Oh start the car
-Ooh, start the car
+Oh start the car
-Ooh, start the car
+Oh start the car
 Mabeline, why can't you be true
 Start the car